PabloCatalan/pablocatalan.github.io/_pages/about.md

 After earning my PhD in Mathematical Engineering from UC3M in 2017, I won a Ramón Areces Postdoctoral Fellowship to work on antibiotic resistance at the University of Exeter, where I stayed for one year.
 In 2019 I returned to the Department of Mathematics at UC3M as an Assistant Professor.
 Finally, in 2025 I became Associate Professor.

+I am a member of the [Grupo Interdisciplinar de Sistemas Complejos (GISC)](http://www.gisc.es/), a research group gathering people from departments of physics, mathematics, and biology at several institutions, and whose main interest is the physics of complex systems.

 I teach several math courses for different degrees at UC3M.
 My notes can be found in the [teaching](teaching/) page.

 In my free time, I practice Zen meditation.